TsumaSho: Plot

-After his wife Takae Niijima's untimely death in a car accident, Keisuke Niijima, an honest, loving but overly dependent family man, becomes despondent and a shell of his former self.
+After the untimely death of his wife, Takae, Keisuke Niijima becomes a shell of his former self.
 He closes himself off, wallowing in his own despair, not paying any attention to his now adult daughter, Mai.
-One night, while having store-bought dinners, they answer the door to an elementary school student named Marika Shiraishi, who claims to be a reincarnation of Takae.
-Keisuke dismisses her, only for Marika to tell him such facts that only Takae would have known, proving that she is in fact, Takae Niijima in an elementary school student's body.
-Takae immediately scolds both of them for living such unfulfilling, sad lives and helps them get back on track by helping Mai get more confident and pursue a more social job, through which Mai meets a seemingly rude and blunt, but actually kind man named Renji Aikawa, whom she ultimately gets close with and decides to marry.
-Takae, through Marika, also helps Keisuke regain his old cheery but rash self by meeting with him often to give him handmade bentos.
+One night while eating store-bought dinners, they answer the door to an elementary school student named Marika Shiraishi, who claims to be the reincarnation of Takae.
+Keisuke initially dismisses this until Marika reveals certain details that only Takae would have known, proving that she is in fact, Takae in an elementary school student's body.
+Takae immediately scolds both of them for living such unfulfilling, sad lives and helps them get back on track.